razielll/chat_react_socket_node/README.md

+# More advanced chat version, with private messaging, community chat and group chat.
-# Visit the live chat app at:
+## Visit the live chat app at:
 https://chatappreactnode.herokuapp.com/

 STACK: